Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Extended Korteweg - de Vries - type equation and solitons

 which can be justified by allowing the dependence of the higher-order terms on both characteristic variables and requiring the absence of secular terms in the asymptotic expansion (e.g. \cite{N}).
-Substitution of $U_0$ into the equation \eqref{eq_u0_fin_weak_trunc} yields:
+Substitution of $U_0$ into the equation \eqref{eq_u0_fin_trunc} (one could also use (\ref{eq_u0_fin_trunc_reg})) yields